Should you choose GoGet, regular car hire, or neighbourhood car share for your next trip?

 For all of these scenarios, we’ve assumed that you’ll choose to reduce your insurance excess.
 If you want to risk a $3,500 damage bill (or more) by not reducing your excess, then the cost variation will be different – get in touch if you’d like us to run the numbers.

-We’ve assumed a daily rate for Car Next Door vehicles of $25 a day for the trips “around town” and “around the city” for the longer trips over the weekend and your “one-week holiday”, we’ve upgraded you to a medium sized car for some extra legroom on that long drive ($30 a day) – the daily rates are set by individual car owners, so please check the listing of your preferred car for its rates.
+For Car Next Door vehicles, we've assumed an hourly rate of $5 and a daily rate of $25 for the trips “around town” and “around the city”.
+For the longer trips over the weekend and your “one-week holiday”, we’ve upgraded you to a medium sized car for some extra legroom on that long drive ($30 a day).
+Hourly and daily rates are set by individual car owners, so please check the listing of your preferred car for its rates.

-For the road trip scenario, we’ve assumed that you’re on the ‘frequent user’ plan offered by either GoGet or Car Next Door.
-We haven’t included the membership costs of $29/month (GoGet) or $19/month (Car Next Door).
+For the road trip scenario, we’ve assumed that you’re on the GoGet GoFrequent or Car Next Door Heavyweight plans.
+We haven’t included the membership costs of $30/month (GoGet) or $19/month (Car Next Door) in these calculations.

-To calculate the rental car cost in all scenarios, we’ve taken the advertised cost as shown on www.vrooomvroomvroom.com.au as at the date of writing this post of a standard full-sized sedan from a leading car hire company, booked a week in advance, of $40/day plus $21/day excess reduction.
-We have assumed fuel costs of 12c/kilometre.
-All hire companies offer different rates – you should do your own research to find out what other rental company rates are.
+To calculate the rental car cost in all scenarios, we’ve taken the advertised cost as shown on www.vrooomvroomvroom.com.au as at the date of writing this post of a compact SUV from a leading car hire company, booked a week in advance, of $80/day plus $31/day excess reduction.
+We have assumed fuel costs of 14c/kilometre.
+All hire companies offer different rates and these vary a lot throughout the year – you should do your own research to find out what's available at the time you want to travel.